msantos/runcron/README.md

 cron expressions are parsed using [ccronexpr](https://github.com/staticlibs/ccronexpr).

-The standard crontab(5) expressions are supported.
+The standard crontab(5) expressions (and some additional expressions) are supported.
 The seconds field is optional:

 				field          allowed values
 				-----          --------------